yourcryptolife/BITG-Raspberry-Pi-Masternode/BITG-RaspberryPi-ColdWalletMNSetupGuide.md

 A good thing to do now is to make a regular disk image backup of the SD card, so that if it fails, you can easily restore it.

-You can use the excellent raspbiBackup script.
+You can do so by using the raspbiBackup script.
 Get instructions on how to use it here: https://www.linux-tips-and-tricks.de/en/quickstart-rbk

-> NOTE: You can also automate this to regularly backup your SD card image using a CRON job to your USB drive.
+> NOTE: I am currently experimenting with this.
+I will update this guide with the automation script once I have it figured out.

 **Setup Remote Access to the Pi with TeamViewer**